-If it’s a new dog, you should introduce your cat to the dog so that they can get to know each other.
+In the case of a new dog, you should introduce your cat to the dog so they can get to know each other.

-At times, your cat may fail to come indoors because it is not feeling well.
+Your cat may not come inside because it is not feeling well.

 Most cats tend to hide their sickness or injury by staying away from their pet owners.

-Also, the cat may be having an injury, which is trying to hide from you.
+Your sick cat’s response may be to stay outside.
+Also, the cat may have an injury, trying to hide it from you.

-And if she goes to the toilet outside, it may feel the need to stay out so that it doesn’t get out more often to pee or poo.
+And if she goes to the toilet outside, she may feel the need to stay out so that she doesn’t get out more often to pee or poo.

 What To Do

-If you realize this kind of behavior from your cat, then you should examine it carefully the next time she is in your lap.
+If you realize this behavior from your cat, scrutinize it the next time she is near you.

-Afterward, visit your veterinarian right away to know if the cat is sick or not.
+Afterward, visit your veterinarian to know if the cat is sick or not.

-So, when they sense new items or things in the house, they get anxious and sometimes even freak out.
+When cats sense new items or things in the house, they get anxious, and in some cases, they freak out.

-Therefore, your cat may refuse to come in because it has sensed danger or change in its environment.
+Therefore, your cat may refuse to enter the house because it has sensed danger or a change in its environment.

 What To Do

-So, you will have to be patient and teach it slowly to accept the changes in the house.
+Also, be patient and teach your cat to accept the new house changes slowly.

-A cat may refuse to come inside because it feels endangered, sick, or its dwelling is being tempered with.
+A cat may refuse to enter the house when it feels endangered or sick, or its dwelling place has been destroyed.

-With this information, you can now go ahead and determine why your cat is not coming inside and bring it back inside slowly by slowly.
+With this information, feel free to go ahead and determine why your cat is not coming inside the house and implement the highlighted strategies to bring it back.